danbev/learning-iot/README.md

 ```

 ### BlueTooth Low Energy (BLE)
+Is also marketed as BlueTooth Smart and is part of the 4.1 Bluetooth
+specification.
+BLE is completely focused on low power and was originally
+designed by Nokia as Wibree and their focus was on designing a radio standard
+with the lowest possible power consumption, low cost, low bandwidth, low power
+low complexity.
+It was designed to be an extensible framework for data exhange.

+The on-the-air wire protocol the upper protocol layers, and the application
+layers are different for BLE which makes it incompatible with Bluetooth classic.

+The bluetooth specification 4.0 and above specifcy two wireless technologies:
+* Bluetooth Basic Rate/Enhanced Data Rate (BR/EDR) or classic Bluetooth.
+* Bluetooth Low Energy (BLE)

+There are also two configurations where one is named single mode which is a
+device that implements BLE.
+Such a device can communicate with other single mode
+devices and dual-mode devices but not with devices that only support BR/EDR.

+The we have dual-mode which implements both BR/EDR and BLE which can communicate
+with any Bluetooth device.

+#### Boadcasting
+There are two was of communication, broadcasting or connections.
+With broadcasting data is sent out to any scanning device in listening range.
+This is one way communication and the sender is called the broadcaster and
+the listeners are called observers.
+The message that the broadcaster sends are
+called `advertising` packets and the observer repeatadly scans the preset
+frequenies to receive any of these advertising packets.
+Broadcasting is the only way to send data to multiple devices at once.
+The advertising packet contains a 31 bit payload but it is possible to have an
+optional `Scan Response` to allow for 62 bytes.

+#### Connections
 TODO:

 ### WiFi Direct
 Is  a peer-to-peer connection and and does not need a wifi access point.
 It uses